 \section{3D: nanotubes}

 Along similar lines, one can consider hydrogenated CNTs.
 This allows for a three-dimensional target, thus gaining considerably more target mass if compared with a graphene/graphite setup with equal surface area.
 Arrays of aligned CNTs have already been considered as a possible target for direct dark matter detection.
-In particular, extensive work has been done in trying to employ them to hunt for possible dark matter--electron interactions~\cite{Cavoto:2017otc,Hochberg:2016ntt,Pandolfi:2021tkx,Catena:2023awl,Catena:2023qkj}.
+In particular, extensive work has been devoted to trying to employ them to hunt for possible dark matter--electron interactions~\cite{Cavoto:2017otc,Hochberg:2016ntt,Pandolfi:2021tkx,Catena:2023awl,Catena:2023qkj}.
 As far as the dark matter--nucleon coupling is concerned, they were originally considered to look for processes where the dark matter ejects a carbon nucleus~\cite{Capparelli:2014lua,Cavoto:2016lqo}.
-Owing to the large carbon mass, this allowed to probe masses no lighter than a few GeVs.
+In that instance, however, the large carbon mass allowed one to probe masses no lighter than a few GeVs.

 In our case, instead, the target is a proton.
-Once emitted, the proton must travel to the outside of the array of CNTs, to be eventually detected.
-Before doing that, however, the vast majority of the protons scatter multiple times on the surface of the CNTs.
+Once emitted, the proton must travel to the outside of the array of CNTs to be eventually detected.
+Before doing that, however, the vast majority of the protons scatter multiple times on the surfaces of the CNTs.
 It is therefore necessary to understand the result of these interactions: whether they scatter off elastically, inelastically, or if they get captured and lost.